 So, where was I?
 I had lost my home, job and relationship overnight on 5 August 2016.
 With all my things in storage, at first I had dragged myself and my big red suitcase to Devon, where I re-discovered that I had a list of dreams inside me, dusty and faint, nearly forgotten, but still there.
 Then I had wandered to Kent, to visit the most unconditionally loving person I knew.
-After Kent, I made a little circuit of friends’ spare rooms for several weeks, and on the day we pick the story back up, it was mid-September, and I was sitting in a sun-drenched bedroom just north of the river in Cambridge, with the window open.
+After my visit to Kent, I made a little circuit of friends’ spare rooms for several weeks, and on the day we pick the story back up, it was mid-September, and I was sitting in a sun-drenched bedroom just north of the river in Cambridge, with the window open.
 I had my laptop open in front of me, and I was wondering what I should do with my life and where I should go next.
-I had a home arranged in England’s Lake District from November for several months, but I needed to fill the time until then.
+I had a home arranged in England’s Lake District from November, but I needed to fill the time until then.

 I was reflecting on how special it had been to visit Lyme Regis, in connection with my love for Jane Austen.
 I asked myself, ‘what is the next item on the list of things I have always wanted to do?’
 The answer came immediately: ‘hear Mooji teach in person’.

-I typed ‘Mooji teaching’ into a search engine and was directed to his organisation’s website, where large letters announced on the home page that registration was now open for a seven-day silent meditation retreat with Mooji in Zmar, Portugal, in several weeks’ time, in late October.
+I typed ‘Mooji teaching’ into a search engine and was directed to his organisation’s website, where large letters announced on the home page that registration was now open for a seven-day silent meditation retreat with Mooji in Zmar, Portugal, in several weeks’ time.
 Perfect timing.
-I felt a rush of joy, and again the sense that this was my path unfolding in front of me, another serendipity.
+I felt a rush of joy and again the sense that this was my path unfolding in front of me, another serendipity.
 I felt deeply called.
 I consulted my bank account, looked at how much the retreat cost, considered for a moment, and then used the money I had been saving in case I needed a rental deposit on a new room somewhere.
 I had temporary work lined up in Cambridge for several weeks, starting soon, which I planned to use to replenish this safety fund.
-I booked a bunk bed in a room shared with other women.
+I signed up for a bunk bed in a room shared with other women.
 I remember that just before I pressed the ‘book’ button on the website, a swarm of bees passed by the window, buzzing loudly at second-storey height, where I was, and I thought of the Frenchman briefly, and then clicked ‘book’.

 The Frenchman kept bees, you see.
 The Frenchman had changed his mind about us, and had been regularly in touch.
 I can hear the wise ones of you out there shouting, ‘No, Joy, no!
 You must never go back to him after what he did to you!’
 And you are right.
 But I did.